 Fees associated with Indian PCT national phase entry as well as other patent fees are available in the fee calculator.

 The time limit for the PCT national phase entry in India is 31 months from the date of priority.
-This term cannot be extended.
+This period can be extended by up to 6 months upon payment of the corresponding fees.

 To obtain a filing date it is necessary to provide the Indian Patent Office with: